Nasal strip: Human use

 In humans, the nasal valve is the narrowest part of the nasal aperture and when exercising, this area is subjected to negative pressure and becomes smaller.
 Nasal strips adhere to the skin, holding open the anterior nasal aperture and prevent it from collapsing.
 When properly applied, they lift and widen the space in the nasal passage.
 They are a drug-free method to maintain airway flow and are available as an over the counter product.
 They have no reported side effects other than possible skin irritation from the adhesive.

-Studies indicate that they are useful in increasing nasal cavity volume in the front three centimeters of the human nose, and for that purpose could be an alternative to decongestive nose sprays, but nasal strips are not particularly helpful for congestion in the posterior nasal apertures.
-They also have been shown to reduce snoring loudness and improve quality of sleep.
-Subjects wearing the strips in tests indicated that they believed that the strips helped them breathe more easily, and they are of particular interest to those human athletes who have to wear a mouthguard and need to be able to breathe more through their nostrils than their mouths.
-Studies have not necessarily demonstrated that athletic performance is increased, but people wearing them seem to have far less dyspnea or shortness of breath while exercising.
+One study indicated that they are useful in increasing nasal cavity volume in the front three centimeters of the human nose, and for that purpose could be an alternative to decongestive nose sprays, offering equivalent effect on air inflow.
+The study found that nasal strips had no effect on congestion in the posterior nasal apertures.
+Subjects in a study on athletes wearing mouth guards along with nasal strips indicated that they believed that the strips helped them breathe more easily.
+However, that study found no evidence of improved athletic performance, but people wearing them seem to have far less dyspnea or shortness of breath while exercising.
+Nasal strips are sometimes recommended as a treatment for snoring, although their effectiveness is not well understood.

 Equine use

 In horses, they are viewed as helpful because the animals cannot breathe through their mouths, only through their nostrils.
 As with humans, the equine design helps keep the nasal valve from collapsing due to the negative pressure created by physical exertion.
-However, their primary benefit is to prevent bleeding in the lungs (EIPH), not to directly enhance performance.
+However, their primary benefit is preventing lung bleeding (EIPH), not directly enhancing performance.
 The equine version was invented by two veterinarians, James Chiapetta and Edward Blach.
 In the 1990s, they were inspired by the human product to attempt to create a similar device for horses.
 They had observed horses on treadmills and saw that, under exertion, the equine nasal passage also narrowed due to the tissue being sucked in.
 They worked out a licensing agreement with CNS, the company that manufactured the human "Breathe Right" brand of nasal strips in 1997 (now owned by Foundation Consumer Brands) where the company manufactured the equine form of the nasal strip, and paid royalties to Chiapetta and Blach.
 The equine version was first used publicly at the 1999 Breeders' Cup horse races and the 2000 Summer Olympics.
 In 2001, they parted ways with CNS and formed their own company, Flair, and in 2008, Chiapetta acquired Blach.